 |GS1 DataBar *||GTIN-14||00123456789012|

 * GS1 DataBar (previously known as RSS) barcode encodes 13 digits with the required AI of 01 and a DataBar check digit.
 The last digit of the GTIN-14 is a MOD 10 check digit and is not encoded in the DataBar symbology.
 If the full 14-digit GTIN is needed after reading the symbol, it may be generated with a MOD10 calculation.

 ** The UPC-E number of 02349036 displayed in the barcode equals the 00023400000900 UPC-A number after it is expanded by the UPCE suppression rules.
-Visual Basic source code to the compression algorithm may be obtained by examining the UPCe7To11 function in the IDAutomation Visual Basic Source Code, which is used to automate printing for the IDAutomation UPC Barcode Font.
+Visual Basic (VBA) source code to the compression algorithm may be obtained by examining the UPCe7To11 function included with any license purchase of the IDAutomation UPC Barcode Font.